 The maximum length of an extension for good cause is one year.
-The Council will not grant additional extensions.
+The Council will not grant additional extensions

-- 1. Program requirements - a.
+- a.
 If notified by the Council that the program is out of compliance with one or more of the COA's standards or criteria, provide the Council with documentation that it has remedied the deficiencies by the Council's deadline. - b.
 If an extension of the deadline is needed, submit a written request for an extension to the Council.
-The request must include a valid reason for not meeting the deadline. - 2.
-Council actions a.
-Notify the program by e-mail that it is out of compliance with regard to one or more standards or criteria.
+The request must include a valid reason for not meeting the deadline.